MarcoZulianiE/Tesis/README.md

 ## 6. Repository Structure

 ```
-├── alternatives   // Folder with proof of concept tests for each selected tool
+├── alternatives   // Folder with each tool implementations
-├── api            // APIs that simulate the services of Store, Uber, and WhatsApp
+├── api            // APIs that simulate the services of Store, Transportation, and Messaging
+└── docs           // Folder with documents content
-└── assets         // Diagrams and visual content used in the READMEs
+    └── assets     // Folder with diagrams and visual content
+└── .gitignore     // Github ignore file
 └── README.md      // You are here
 ```